 - Preheat oven to 400 degrees and make sure fish is defrosted if using frozen.

-- While heating, whisk eggs until smooth in a bowl and put walnut/pecan meal mixture on a large plate.
+- Whisk eggs until smooth in a bowl and put walnut/pecan meal mixture on a large plate.

-- Dredge each piece of fish in egg mixture and then dip in the walnut/pecan meal mix.
-Nut mixture will not stick as well as flour and this is ok.
-You should have some leftover nut meal after lightly coating the fish.
+- Dredge each piece of fish in egg and then dip in the walnut/pecan meal mix.
+(Nut mixture will not stick as well as flour and this is ok.
+You should have some leftover nut meal after lightly coating the fish.)